 This is most likely due to the fact that your sending IP address is blacklisted on AOL’s private RBL.

-Here’s the steps you should be taking in getting your IP address removed from the AOL blacklist.
+Here are the steps you should be taking in order to get your IP address removed from the AOL blacklist.

 - check if your server may have been compromised and is sending out spam emails

 - check if you have vulnerable scripts on your server (i.e.: outdated/unpatched wordpress installation) that may have been compromised

 - check if your server has an open SMTP relay, which is being used to send spam emails

 2. When you do find the issue that has gotten you blacklisted, be sure to fully patch and solve it completely before proceeding with delisting requests.
 This is extremely important, because if you do not solve the issue, then you will only get blacklisted again, and even more concerning is the fact that some blacklists will not tolerate repeated offenses, so you may end up permanently blacklisted.

 3. Once the issue that got you blacklisted is solved, you should run a Blacklist Check and see if your IP addresses and sending domains/hostnames are blacklisted on any of the public blacklists, and if they are, then you should request delisting from those places first before proceeding with the delist request from AOL.
 This must be done in order to “clean” the reputation of your IP addresses and domains/hostnames, since having a bad reputation may end up hurting your case when requesting delisting from the AOL blacklist.

 4. Now that you have cleaned your IP address reputation, you can proceed with the AOL delisting request:

 - First check your IP address reputation on the AOL Postmaster website:

 - If the IP address has a bad reputation, you will need to follow the AOL Best Practices in order to improve the IP’s reputation: